This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 Of the various options available, the most cost-effective package is the unlimited package for £35.
 However, the 8 GB package at £10 should give you enough data for a single trip as a tourist.

 What really sells the package is the ‘Go Roam’ feature.
 This feature allows you to use your phone outside of the UK.
 This makes it one of the best SIM cards for travelling Europe and the UK.

 - Unlimited texts (within Europe)

 Just like the other SIM cards, you can easily top-up your Three SIM.
 The UK has convenience stores on practically every street that will happily help you buy a voucher to do so.
 It’s one of the best UK SIM Card pay as you go options available!

 You can also top up online from their website by entering your phone number and paying with your international MasterCard.

 You can’t go wrong with EE SIM cards in the UK.
 As the packages are on the EE network, you can be confident that you’ll have consistent signal across the city – including underground.

-There are two packages within the same price bracket that can be customised to your needs.
+The EE prepaid sim card UK has two packages within the same price bracket that can be customised to your needs.